angelod1as/recibo-poem-printer/README.rst

 Images
 ------

-1. The program should read a ``bitmap`` image.
+1. [DONE] The program should read a ``bitmap`` image.
-2. The program should format the image accordingly (Maybe here I'll simplify the process by creating mandatory image pre-formatting rules)
+2. [DONE] The program should format the image accordingly (Maybe here I'll simplify the process by creating mandatory image pre-formatting rules)
-3. The program should print the image after a command or key press (as it should be already implemented as seen above)
+3. [DONE] The program should print the image after a command or key press (as it should be already implemented as seen above)
-4. The program should read, format and print a random image from the ``images`` folder succesfully
+4. [DONE] The program should read, format and print a random image from the ``images`` folder succesfully

 Hardware
 --------

 At this moment, the software is at it's 80% mark.
 I need to find out how to make a custom hardware to send commands to it and understand how to run this without hitches and errors.

+I'm thinking Raspberry Pi.
+I have *never* even seen one of those in my life.
+This will be a nice journey.

 Thanks
 ------